 Who Is CRM For?

-Almost every business can benefit from using a CRM.
-Between sales, marketing, support, and more – nearly every business has critical operations that will be made easier and more effective with a CRM.
+Almost every business can benefit from using a customer relationship management system.
+Between sales, marketing, support, and more – nearly every business has critical operations that’ll be made easier and more effective with a CRM, such as:

 If employee turnover causes major headaches as critical information is lost every time someone leaves your company, CRM can greatly mitigate this.

-There’s a reason why around 91% of businesses with 10 or more employees have a deployed CRM and why sales reps will often deploy one on their own if their company doesn’t provide one.
+There’s a reason why around 91% of businesses with over 9 employees leveraged CRM and why sales reps will often deploy one on their own if their company doesn’t provide one.

 Salespeople understand that the more time they spend working on deals, the more they’ll close.
 This is one (of many) reasons most salespeople are seemingly allergic to administrative work.

-A well-designed CRM will greatly help salespeople to become more organized and get the customer data they need more quickly.
+A well-designed CRM software will not only help salespeople become more organized but also (more importantly) provides them with the data they need to operate.
+Thus making their lives easier.

 In practice, this should result in a more efficient and more effective sales team – which, in turn, results in more sales.